zotonic/zotonic/doc/ref/actions/action_confirm.rst

 delegate       Erlang module handling the postback.
                Defaults to the controller
-               generating the page.                  delegate="my_event_module"
+               generating the page.                  delegate="my_event_module" is_danger      If the 'ok' button should be flagged  is_danger as dangerous.
 =============  ====================================  =====================================

 .. seealso:: actions :ref:`action-alert` and :ref:`action-growl`.